What Is NIL and How Does the RallyFuel Platform Work?

 States vary widely.
 Some, like California and Florida, were early adopters with broad protections and disclosure requirements.
 Others set tighter limits on game-day activities, required pre-approval for events, or restricted certain sponsor categories.
 When a state is silent, universities and conferences often fill the gap with their own policies.

-Most federal and collegiate guidance still prohibits direct payroll compensation for athletic performance.
-Proposed federal legislation and court settlements have discussed limited paths for institutional payments, but allowing direct school payments would change recruiting, competitive balance, and compliance frameworks.
+Most federal and collegiate regulations still ban payroll-style payments for athletic performance.
+However, proposed federal laws and court settlements have explored limited options for schools to compensate athletes, and allowing such payments would significantly alter recruiting dynamics, competitive balance, and compliance structures.

 What must athletes disclose to their school or conference?